2014-2017 Yoke

 What shock can I use?

-The most common options are the Fox Float DPS and Rockshox Monarch but as long as the shock is a single can 200X57mm (7.875"X2.25") or 200X51mm (7.875"X2.0") you are okay to choose whatever your personal preference is.
+The most common options are the Fox Float and Rock Shox Deluxe but as long as the shock is a single can 210X55mm or 210X50mm you are okay to choose whatever your personal preference is.
 It is also worth asking your local shop that will service the shock if they have a preference.

 What stroke length shock should I use?

-The stock bike uses a 52.5mm stroke so the most common option is to increase to a 57mm stroke for an additional 8mm of travel with no noticeable decrease in pedaling performance.
-For an all out race bike, go for the 51mm stroke for 96mm of travel.
+The stock bike uses a 52.5mm stroke so the most common option is to increase to a 55mm stroke for an additional 5mm of travel with no noticeable decrease in pedaling performance.
+For an all out race bike, go for the 50mm stroke for 95mm of travel.

 What hardware do I need to install the yoke?